Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Work as a random variable

 Hence, we conclude that

 The characteristic function does not have a particularly important physical meaning.
 But, since it is written as the trace of a product of operators, it is usually much more convenient to work with than $P(W)$.
 In many aspects, it plays a role somewhat similar to the partition function $Z$ in equilibrium statistical mechanics.
-One usually does not dwell on the physical meaning of $Z$, but rather uses it as a convenient quantity from which observables such as the energy and entropy can be extracted.
+One usually does not question the physical meaning of $Z$, but rather uses it as a convenient quantity from which observables such as the energy and entropy may be extracted.

-From $G(r)$ we can also readily extract the statistical moments of $W$.
+From $G(r)$ we may also readily extract the statistical moments of $W$.
 To see this, we expand Eq.~(\ref{G}) in a Taylor series in $r$ to find

 Hence $\langle W^n \rangle$ will be proportional to the term of order $r^n$ in the expansion.